stellarspmc/.github/profile/README.md

 We also own a minecraft server (mc.spmc.tk ~~shameless plug~~) and it contains some of **our code**.

+This organization is based on SpaceMC.
+The members mainly focus on roblox and minecraft players.

+We are hobby developers and would like to code some silly things too so check them out (mostly no code though)

 ### members
 # ckclol
 ckclol aka tcfplayz is the owner of this repository.
 The main and only developer.